ciscorx/7z-revisions/README.md

- execution of the function 7zr-update-7z-revisions-tags-in-text, the highest revision number, incremented by 1, will be inserted to the end of that tag, in this case at the end of that equals sign, replacing the previous number, if present.<br/> A tag of, for instance, 7zr-revisions.el_directory-of-archive=../ will specify the parent directory as the directory where the archive resides, etc.
+ execution of the function 7zr-update-7z-revisions-tags-in-text, the highest revision number, incremented by 1, will be inserted to the end of that tag, in this case at the end of that equals sign, replacing the previous number, if present.<br/>
+ A tag of, for instance, 7zr-revisions.el_directory-of-archive=../ will specify the parent directory as the directory where the archive resides, etc.<br/>
- For another example, 7z-revision.el_sha1-of-last-revision= insertion of the sha1sum hash value of the last revision after the tag.<br/>
+ For another example, 7z-revision.el_sha1-of-last-revision= causes the insertion of the sha1sum hash value of the last revision to be placed after the tag, which e.g. in a blockchain sort of way, establishes a forensically authentic journal.<br/>
  For your convenience, the tags can be inserted into the document or into the metadata file using the 7zr-select-tag-to-insert-into-document function.<br/>